 Coral Reef Splendor

-As I explained above, at Raja Ampat, we are right in the heart of the Coral Triangleat the epicentre of marine biodiversity.
-You don't have to be a marine biologist to verify that.
+As I explained above, in Raja Ampat, we are right in the heart of the Coral Triangleat the epicenter of marine biodiversity.
+You don't need to be a marine biologist to verify this.
 You can see it at first glance, on the sites still preserved from degradation due to human activity.

-For coral and fish, this translates into an amazing variety and density of coral that I have rarely seen elsewhere, except perhaps at Komodo.
-I often use the word "profusion" to describe Raja Ampat's holdings, and that's exactly what it is...
-I never get tired of it.
+For the coral and fishes, this translates into an amazing variety and a density as I have rarely seen elsewhere, except maybe in Komodo.
+I often use the word "profusion" to describe the bottoms of Raja Ampat and that's exactly what it is...
+I can't get enough of it.

 These two days around Misool pass alas too quickly!

-I love it when there's so much coral debauchery, with poiscaille everywhere!
+I love it when there is such an abundance of coral, with fish everywhere!
 The little I saw of Misool impressed me quite a bit, I must admit.
 I'll have to come back... 😈

 The more I dive, the more the beauty of the underwater world touches me, moves me.
 The more I'm sensitive to its fragility, too..
-Because these kinds of intact, healthy, life-sustaining reefs are in ever-decreasing numbers around the world.
+Because this kind of intact reefs, full of health, where life proliferates, are less and less numerous all over the world.
 I feel privileged to have been able to admire such beautiful ones.

-I was a guest of the Waow from 27 October to 8 November 2015, for this diving cruise called "Secrets of Seram".
-All the opinions expressed here remain 100% mine.
+I was the guest of the Waow from October 27 to November 8, 2015, for this dive-cruise named "Secrets of Seram".
+All opinions expressed here remain 100% my own.